DariusMiu/Irbis/README.md

 `04.` Boss strike attack during bury phase sometimes hits twice
 `05.` Tailwhip and strike seem to not trigger their knockbacks occasionally
 `06.` Player death causes freeze with multithreading (multithreading will get completely reworked in the future)
+`07.` Player sometimes get stuck in the falling animation despite having touched the ground `08.` Standing on the lizard after roll attack makes the player clip through the wall and fall through the floor `09.` The player is able to push generic enemies around instead of vice-a-versa

 ### Important Notes
-`01.` Try out C0B0!
-Our first boss!
-`02.` C0O0 is a test level.
+`01.` C0O0 is a test level.
 There is no content there, only an extremely early version of a 'survival mode'
-`03.` There is no death screen (yet!)
+`02.` There is no death screen (yet!)
-`04.` Some animations are missing.
-The lizard boss has none, and only uses concept art.
-And the player is missing attack and roll animations.
-`05.` Move the torch by clicking on the screen (change the darkness of the scene with console command `darkness={float}`)

 ### Controls
 `     A:` Move left